-A natural process by which the beta cells of the pancreas, which make and secrete insulin, create new beta cells.
-Diabetes researchers are keenly interested in exploiting the mechanisms behind this phenomenon to some day prevent, treat, or cure Type 1 diabetes.
+Beta-cell regeneration is a natural process that creates new beta cells, which make and secrete insulin in the pancreas.
+Diabetes researchers are interested in exploiting its underlying mechanisms to prevent, treat, or cure type 1 diabetes.

-It has been known for some time that mammals (including humans) eventually regenerate some types of cells to replace injured cells.
-There is now growing evidence that we have some ability to regenerate beta cells.
+Growing evidence suggests that we have some ability to regenerate beta cells.
 In pregnant or obese individuals, for example, the mass and number of beta cells expand considerably to meet the body’s increased insulin requirements.